d0ntblink/heartbeats/Documents/testing.md

 ```
 ### User Chosed Timeout
 ```

-How long should the server wait before sending a PULSE? (in seconds) 60
+How long should the server wait before sending a PULSE? (in seconds) 30 How many PULSEs should the server send before giving up?
+15

 Listening for messages ....
 ```